ibprovider/Lcpi.EFCore.LcpiOleDb-v06.00/README.md

 1. Supporting of database with 1 and 3 dialects.
 2. Supporting of all FB3 datatypes, except arrays.
 3. Providing a local evaluation by server's rules.
-3. Supporting mapping wide set of c# functions to SQL.
+4. Supporting mapping wide set of c# functions to SQL.
+5. Providing extensions for nullable value types.

 ## Limitations
 1. Restricted support of migrations.